offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 This was discussed briefly in the simple tree section, but it's being discussed here in its own section because it's important.
 ```

+**WHAT**: Determine the cardinality of between an additive distance matrix and a type of tree.
+For, ...

-**WHAT**: There's a 1-to-1 mapping between an additive distance matrix and a simple tree.
-That is, a unique additive distance matrix will map to a unique simple tree and vice-versa.
+ * simple trees, there's a 1-to-1 mapping for tree to / from additive distance matrix.
+That is, a unique simple tree will map to a unique additive distance and vice-versa.

-This isn't the case for non-simple trees.
-A non-simple tree will only ever generate one additive distance matrix, but that additive distance matrix will map to many non-simple trees.
+ * non-simple trees, there's a 1-to-many mapping for tree to / from additive distance matrix.
+That is, a non-simple tree will only ever generate one additive distance matrix but that additive distance matrix will map to many non-simple trees.

-**WHY**: Non-simple trees are essentially derived from simple trees by splicing nodes inbetween edges (breaking up an edge into multiple edges).
+**WHY**: Non-simple trees are essentially derived from simple trees by splicing nodes in between edges (breaking up an edge into multiple edges).
 For example, any of the following non-simple trees...

 ```{svgbob}
            *                                 *                                 *